Keep AD in configured state even if service start fails

 (3) The situation in (2) would have automatically recovered if the relevant config files were generated and samba was started.
 The winbind connection manager would have detected the domain becoming available and done what was necessary to restore AD integration.

-#5 Updated by Dru Lavigne over 1 year ago
+#5 Updated by Dru Lavigne almost 2 years ago

 - Subject changed from Keep samba configured and running in configured state even if service start fails to Keep AD in configured state even if service start fails